 Public transport on Rab is operated by company Kristofor travel.
-The local lines are frequent and run approximately every hour during the summer (first departure around 4 am; last departure around 11 pm, depending on the line).
+The local lines are frequent and run approximately every hour during the summer (the first departure around 4 am; the last departure around 11 pm, depending on the line).
 The lines connect Rab Town with the rest of the island with places such as Barbat, Lopar, Kampor, Supetarska Draga and Suha Punta.
 To know more about buses on Rab Island click here.

 Alternatively, you can always rent a bike because the island is not that big and it’s perfect for cycling.
 Over 100 kilometers of bike trails all around the island will certainly complete your holidays on Rab.

 The interesting fact about Rab is that this is an island in Croatia with the largest number of sandy beaches, 30 of them to be precise.
 This may be the reason why ancient Romans had named the island Felix Arba – or “the island of happiness”.
 The majority of sandy beaches can be found around Lopar municipality.
 On the other hand, if you are not a fan of sand, no worries because there are also a lot of rock and pebble beaches as well on the rest of the island.
 Here are some of the most popular Rab beaches:

 Paradise (Rajska) Beach, Lopar – The most famous beach on Rab is Paradise Beach, situated in Lopar, 12 km north of Rab Town.
 This sandy beach stretches two kilometers along the coast and it is characterized by its shallow and crystal clear sea.
 Visitors can rent sunbeds and parasols and they also have changing rooms and showers at their disposal.
 Pets are allowed at the southern part of the beach.